Let’s clear something up right off the bat.

 For the best neutral reproduction of your vocals, get the Avalon VT737sp (it is one of the units we reviewed on this page).
 It is pricey, but delivers amazing sound quality.
 You’ll find it in numerous professional recording studios.

-If you’re on a budget, here are some great alternatives.
-If you can spend up to $1000, check out the Grace Design M101 (reviewed on this page).
-If your budget is $500 or less, the DBX 286 (more on this page) is a great choice.
+If you’re on a budget, there are some great alternatives.
+If you can spend up to $1000, check out the Grace Design M101.
+If your budget is $500 or less, the DBX 286 is a great choice (on the same page as the Avalon).

-If you only have $200 or less to spend, look at the Mackie 402VLZ4 (more here).
+If you only have $200 or less to spend, look at the Mackie 402VLZ4 (same page again).
 It actually costs less than $100, but obviously, no pre in this price range is going to give you professional-level sound quality.
 If you don’t need that, then you can save a lot of money with the 402VLZ4.

 What About The Microphone?